LifeAdventurer/generators/CONTRIBUTING.md

 2. Empty Fields: If there are no fortunes to add, leave the corresponding fields as empty strings (`""`).

+3. We support adding multiple special events on the same day, and the hash function will determine which event will be shown for that day.

 ### Adding New Themes

 #### JSON Theme Structure